cha0s/flecks/README.md

 ## Introduction

-Modern features you expect &mdash; like lint, test, [HMR](https://v4.webpack.js.org/guides/hot-module-replacement/) (even on server 😳), [SSR](https://reactjs.org/docs/react-dom-server.html).
+Modern features you expect &mdash; like

+- linting
+- testing
+- HMR (even on server 😳)
+- SSR

 Things you don't expect &mdash; like